saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## New features

-* Alertmanager: Add SMTP auth secret support.
+* alertmanager: Add smtp auth secret support.
-* Alertmanager: Add a package option for git ref name.
+* alertmanager: Add a package option for git ref name.
-* Add an option to configure Prometheus remote write and remote read.
+* Add an option to configure prometheus remote write and remote read.

 ## Updates